helpwave/web/README.md

 ## Storybook

 We are about to adopting Storybook to develop, preview, testing and showcasing our components.
+Below you will find a listing of our deployt Storybook.
+You can also run these locally to develop new stories via `pnpm run storybook` (open the displayed port in your browser of choice) in the supported projects.

 - [`lib` https://storybook-lib.helpwave.de](https://storybook-lib.helpwave.de)